Moo-Ack-Productions/bpy-build/CONTRIBUTING.md

 # Contributing Guide

-Hey there, looks like you're interested in contributing to Bpy-Build!
+Hey there, looks like you're interested in contributing to BpyBuild!
 To get started, read this guide which has a lot of important information regarding contributions.